cloudfoundry/summit-training-classes/basics/site/README.md

 The Swisscom web UI for sign-up has been known to slow down when an entire class has hit it at once.

 _Resolution:_ It may be easier to use instructor-provisioned accounts (see the `scripts` directory), although this has only been tried for PWS.

+## 2. CLI Basics

+### Common Issues

+#### Unable to install software

+Windows users often have their permissions limited, preventing them from installing the CLI.

+_Resolution:_ Pair with another student.
+The ability to install software is a class pre-requisite.

+#### Account lock-outs

+The UAA will lock an account if the wrong password is used three times in succession.

+_Resolution:_ Wait an unspecified amount of time (try again after the next slides), or use an instructor-provided account.

+#### Immediate login failure

+An unexplained issue has been observed on Windows machines whereby the CLI will fail on `cf login` with an authentication issue without even prompting for a username/password.

+_Resolution:_ Delete the contents of the `~/.cf` directory.